top of page

 new white backer.png

-As noted, the last 3 miles has 8 or so 180 degree continuously uphill hairpin turns With a suggested speed of 10-15 mph.
-You must be able to control your machine in the friction zone and stay within your lane.
+**This ride is not recommended for novice or casual riders.** You must be able to control your machine in the friction zone and stay within your lane.
 There are no guardrails.
 However, the road surface is very smooth and engineered well.

 bottom of page